Choosing a business broadband connection

 FTTC can typically achieve maximum 80Mbps download speeds, and 20Mbps upload speeds, although the actual maximum speed of your connection will depend on the length of your phone line to the street cabinet.

-FTTP connections provide end-to-end fibre optic connection from the exchange to your premises.
-They can deliver the fastest speeds, reaching download speeds of 330Mbps and upload speeds of 30Mbps.
-They are usually limited to premises near the telephone exchange.
+FTTP connections provide end-to-end fibre optic connection from the exchange or the service provider's fibre network to your premises.
+They can deliver the fastest speeds, reaching download speeds of 1000Mbps and upload speeds of 1000Mbps.
+Availability is improving as telecom providers continue to invest and build out their fibre network across Northern Ireland.

-G.Fast can make speeds of up to 300Mbps download and 50Mbps upload, depending on the length and quality of the phone line between the premises at the street cabinet.
+G.Fast can deliver speeds of up to 330Mbps download and 50Mbps upload, depending on the length and quality of the phone line between the premises at the street cabinet.
 It operates best over a short run of copper cable, ideally less than 350 meters from the cabinet.
-Learn more about G.Fast.

 Benefits of fibre broadband to business